-NSM stimulations are performed in Germany by specially licensed specialists who are committed to medical and scientific quality standards and are in constant exchange of knowledge.
+Axomera therapies are carried out in Germany exclusively by specially trained medical centers that are committed to medical and scientific quality standards and are in constant exchange of knowledge.
 Our practice is part of this network.

 Osteoarthritis is a wear and tear disease of single or multiple joints or articular cartilage due to excessive stress or insufficient load bearing capacity.
 It is not curable; it is important to stop the wear process early and to alleviate the effects.

 The goal of arthrosis therapy is to restore pain-free gliding of the joint surfaces.
 First, mechanical factors (axial misalignments, excess weight, consequences of injuries) are eliminated as far as possible.
 Then drugs are administered that